MJay2022/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 6. 6-create_local_variable is a script that creates a new local variable.
 7. 7-create_global_variable is a script that creates a new global variable.
 8. 8-true_knowledge a script that prints the result of the addition of 128 with the value stored in the environment variable TRUEKNOWLEDGE, followed by a new line.
+9. 9-divide_and_rule is a script that prints the result of POWER divided by DIVIDE, followed by a new line.